This is based on opinion. Please don't list it on a work's trope example list.

 Bond's reaction at his wife Tracy's death.
 "We have all the time in the world..."

 The original draft had them drive happily off into the sunset and then have her die in the pretitles of the next film.
 The way it turned out makes it even more stark.

-What makes it even worse somehow is the way the soundtrack switches from a sad reprise of "We Have All the Time in the World" to this off-kilter, borderline manic version of the James Bond theme, and it just sounds really, really Not Right.
+What makes it even worse somehow is the way the soundtrack switches from a sad reprise of "We Have All the Time in the World" to this off-kilter, borderline manic version of the James Bond theme, and it just sounds really, really off.
 All while focused on the lone bullet hole in the windshield...